Biography of Paul Cezanne

 Cezanne was a difficult man who had a complicated personal life.

 The Prussian War

 1870/1 saw France defeated in the Prussian war.
 Cezanne was called up but refused to fight.
-He spent the conflict in a fishing village close to Aix called L’Estaque hiding from the authorites.
+He spent the conflict in a fishing village close to Aix called L’Estaque, hiding from the authorities.

 Hortense and “little Paul”

 Cezanne met Marie-Hortense Fiquet when she was working as a model in Suisse’s studio in 1869.
 The two formed a relationship and had a son, Paul, in 1872.